1.1. Contact organisation

 13.3.1.
 Coverage error

-The basis for the sample frame was the population table, on 1 October 2021.
-These data were updated with the Central Population Register (CRP), from 1 March 2022.
-With matching, these data are removed persons who from 1 October 2021 to 1 March 2022 died or moved abroad or to institutional households and reduced the over-coverage of the sample frame.
+The basis for the sample frame was the population table, on 1 October 2023.
+These data were updated with the data from the Central Population Register (CRP), from 1 March 2024.
+Persons who died, moved abroad or into institutional households in the period from 1 October 2023 to 1 March 2024 were removed and the over-coverage of the sample frame reduced.

-Because SURS built the sample frame from the last available data, there are very few ineligible people in the frame.
-These persons who, in the period from the preparation of the sampling frame to the collection, either died or moved abroad or to an institutional household.
-SURS detected only 1.7% ineligible persons, most of them moved abroad.
+Because SURS built the sample frame on the basis of the last available data, there are very few ineligible persons in the frame.
+There are not many persons who either died or moved abroad or to an institutional household in the period from the preparation of the sampling frame to the data collection.
+SURS detected 1,1% ineligible persons, most of them moved abroad in this time.

-For people with whom the SURS was unable to make contact because the SURS could not contact them in person in field interviews, the SURS does not know whether they are eligible for the survey or not.
-Because the SURS estimate that most non-contacted persons are appropriate due to the quality of the sample frame, the SURS consider them to be nonresponse.
+For the persons that could not be contacted in the time of data collection, SURS does not know whether they are eligible for the survey or not.
+SURS estimates that most non-contacted persons are appropriate due to the quality of the sample frame and are considered as nonresponse.

 By definition, the residents of Slovenia has a permanent or temporary residence in Slovenia.
-Therefore, all residents of private households are in the sample frame and the SURS have virtually no undercoverage of the sample frame.
+Therefore, all residents of private households are in the sample frame.
+Thus we have virtually no undercoverage of the sample frame.

 13.3.1.1.
 Over-coverage - rate